 Prior to his legal career, David was a research scientist in the private biotech sector, where he held multiple R&D positions, including lead scientist, principal investigator, and R&D manager.
 His extensive laboratory experience spans the fields of biochemistry, virology, molecular biology, genomics, genetics and epigenetics.
 He is particularly familiar with advanced technologies in the areas of recombinant proteins and nucleic acids, genome engineering, high-throughput functional genomics, and genetically-engineered crops.

 David earned his doctorate degree at the French Institute of Genetics and Microbiology, National Center for Scientific Research (CNRS), where he studied transcriptional control of gene expression in budding yeast.
 Following completion of his PhD, David performed his postdoctoral study in virology as a visiting research fellow at the National Institutes of Health (NIH), where he studied retroviral-host interactions.

 David has co-authored several scientific publications in major peer-reviewed journals.
-He is also named as the sole inventor or co-inventor on eight issued US patents as well as on several pending patent applications in the United States and worldwide.
+He is also named as the sole inventor or co-inventor of ten issued US patents as well as of several pending patent applications in the United States and worldwide.